-Newborn children are covered automatically for the first 3 weeks from birth.
-To Newborn Child extend the child's coverage beyond the 3-week period, the subscriber should follow the steps below.
+Newborn Child Newborn children are covered automatically for the first 3 weeks from birth.
+To extend the child's coverage beyond the 3-week period, the subscriber should follow the steps below.
 If the child qualifies as an eligible dependent, the subscriber should follow the steps below to enroll the child from birth.
 An enrollment application isn't required for natural newborn children when subscription charges being paid already include coverage for the new dependent children, but we may request additional information if necessary to establish eligibility of the dependent child.
-Coverage becomes effective for natural newborn children on the date of birth. • When subscription charges being paid don't already include coverage for dependent children, a completed enrollment application and any required subscription charges must be submitted to us by the Participating Employer within 60 days following birth.
+Coverage becomes effective for natural newborn children on the date of birth.
+When subscription charges being paid don't already include coverage for dependent children, a completed enrollment application and any required subscription charges must be submitted to us by the Participating Employer within 60 days following birth.
 Coverage becomes effective from the date of birth.
 If we don't receive the enrollment application within 60 days of birth, the child can't enroll until the next open enrollment period.
 See Open Enrollment later in this section.
-Enrollment after this initial time period can be accomplished as outlined under Open Enrollment and Special Enrollment.
-An enrollment application isn't required for adoptive children placed with the Adoptive Children subscriber when subscription charges being paid already include coverage for dependent children, but we may request additional information if necessary to establish eligibility of the dependent child.
-Coverage becomes effective for adoptive children on the date of placement with the subscriber. • When subscription charges being paid don't already include coverage for dependent children, a completed enrollment application and any required subscription charges must be submitted to us within 60 days following the date of placement with the subscriber.
-Coverage becomes effective from the date of placement.
+Open Enrollment and Special Enrollment.
+Adoptive Children An enrollment application isn't required for adoptive children placed with the subscriber when subscription charges being paid already include coverage for dependent children, but we may request additional information if necessary to establish eligibility of the dependent child.
+Coverage becomes effective for adoptive children on the date of placement with the subscriber.
+When subscription charges being paid don't already include coverage for dependent children, a completed enrollment application and any required subscription charges must be submitted to us within 60 days following the date of placement.
 If we don't receive the enrollment application within 60 days of the date of placement with the subscriber, the child can't enroll until the next open enrollment period.
 See Open Enrollment.
 Legal Guardianship A legally placed dependent or foster child is added when we receive the completed enrollment application, any required subscription charges, and a copy of the court or other order (signed by a judge or other state agency) within 60 days.
 Coverage for an eligible legal ward or foster child will begin on the date legal guardianship began.
-If we don't receive the enrollment application within 60 days of the date legal guardianship began, the child can't enroll until the next
+If we don't receive the enrollment application within 60 days of the date legal guardianship began, the child can't enroll until the next open enrollment period.
+See Open Enrollment .
+Medical Child Support When we receive the completed enrollment application within 60 days of the date of the medical child support order, coverage for an otherwise eligible child that is required under the order will become effective on the date of the order.
+Otherwise, coverage will become effective on the first of the month following the date we receive the application for coverage.
+The enrollment application may be submitted by the subscriber, the child's custodial parent, a state agency administering Medicaid or the state child support enforcement agency.
+When subscription charges being paid do not already include coverage for dependent children, such charges will begin from the child's effective date.
+Please contact your Participating Employer for detailed procedures.